AniMesuro/posepal/README.md

 <img src=https://images2.imgbox.com/32/e2/eUkSS720_o.png width=600>

 ## Skeleton Support
-posepal kind of supports skeleton posing, although with some quirks.
+The posepal addon kind of supports skeleton posing, although with some quirks.
 You shouldn't key the polygon data when editing a pose, posepal does it automatically when you key  the polygon 'texture' and save the pose.
 The previews are in a different level though, polygons don't seem to be able to bound with a skeleton by code, so a workaround is necessary: you need the calibrate the bones by selecting the scene option "Setup bones" and associating the bone and polygon relationship.
 The results are less than ideal, but give a crude idea of the pose's gist if the rig is somewhat basic.
 If you want to see the skeleton for the scene for readability you can select 'Show bones' in the preview pose options.

 ## Limitations:
-- posepal does not support 3D scenes.
+- Posepal does not support 3D scenes.
-- posepal supports skeleton poses, but not previewing them.
+- Posepal supports skeleton poses, but not previewing them.
 A workaround is to make polygons copy the bone's transform, but it looks gross.
 - Changing the edited scene as you're editing a pose crashes Godot, so the Scene Tabs is invisible as you do so.
-- Changing nodes names and nodepaths may make the poselib unusable.
-- Changing resources (Images)'s paths will confuse the poselib.
-You'll need to fix the dependencies manually.

 The add-on is not very stable, so it's advisable not use in production.
 Making backups is always advisable, but you'd need to copy the files manually.